directvt/vtm/doc/architecture.md

 `vtm -r term <cui_app ...>`        | `terminal`/`Terminal Emulator`      | Used to run CUI applications inside `Terminal Emulator`.
 `vtm -r dtty <cui_dtvt_proxy ...>` | `dtty`/`DirectVT Gateway with TTY` | Used to run CUI applications that redirect DirectVT traffic to standard output and require user input via platform's TTY.

-Do not confuse the values of the `<vtmapp>` option with the names of the desktop object types, even though they are the same literally, e.g. `vtty` and `term`.
+Do not confuse the values of the `<type>` option with the names of the desktop object types, even though they are the same literally, e.g. `vtty` and `term`.
 Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in external vtm processes in detached window mode to optimize desktop resource consumption.

 ### Desktop Server mode